Guardians of the Galaxy return: 'The difficult part was choosing which story to tell'

 The US director admitted that making the sequel to his hit 2014 superhero movie Guardians Of The Galaxy was marginally easier and loads more fun.

-Said the 46-year-old at the Guardians Of The Galaxy Vol. 2 press conference at The Ritz-Carlton Tokyo yesterday: "There are audiences out there waiting to see these characters again.
+The 46-year-old said at the Guardians Of The Galaxy Vol. 2 press conference at The Ritz Carlton Tokyo yesterday: "There are audiences out there waiting to see these characters again.

-"We all came back so excited and everyone was ready to revisit their roles.
-Everybody upped their game on the first day...
+"We all came back so excited, and everyone was ready to revisit their roles.

 "The most difficult part was choosing which story to tell because there are so many to choose from (the comics)."